ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 The Key Manager instead of responding with the private key, decrypts the symmetric itself and send it back to the crypto service.
 The service then uses this symmetric key to decrypt data and send the decrypted data back to the source.

 ### 3.1 Key Generator
+This component will receive a request to generate Symmetric and Asymmetric (Public/Private Keys).
+It will receive a request to generate a Key.
+It will generate and respond with the Key to the source.

 ### 3.2 Key Management

 The Key Manager Service works together with the Crypto Service.